Now providing virtual services for families.

-Parenting Facilitation, also known as case management, is a problem-solving service offered to parents raising children between homes who seek professional assistance in working together to keep their children free from the parents’ conflicts.
-Parenting Facilitation is a child-centered dispute resolution service that assists parents in developing and implementing workable parenting plans when they are unable to do so on their own.
-Our parenting facilitation process uses an education based model utilizing one male, Bradley S. Craig, LMSW-IPR, CFLE serving as the parenting facilitator and one female professional serving as the communication coach.
-The professional team works to educate parents, meets jointly with both parents to develop an ongoing plan, monitors communications through Our Family Wizard, and assigns tasks for parents as needed such as homework.
+Whether by agreement or appointment, this service requires a court order signed by a judge.
+Parenting Facilitation, also known as case management, is a problem-solving service offered to parents raising children between homes who seek professional assistance in working together to keep their children free from the parents’ conflict.
+This service in not therapeutic, but instead Parenting Facilitation is a child-centered dispute resolution service that assists parents in developing and implementing workable parenting plans when they are unable to do so on their own.
+Our parenting facilitation process uses an education based model with Bradley S. Craig, LMSW-IPR, CFLE serving as the parenting facilitator and at times another professional serving as the communication coach.
+The parenting facilitator works to educate parents, meets jointly with both parents to develop an ongoing plan, monitors communications through Our Family Wizard, and assigns tasks for parents as needed such as homework.

 Please deliver each complete form (not separate pages of each form) separately via .pdf scan to email@example.com or fax (972) 704-2912.
 Once all the forms are fully completed and on file by both parents and the retainers have been paid, an initial appointment letter will be sent to the parents to schedule the initial joint appointment.
+Sessions are held virtually between the hours of 9 to 5 M-Th.
 Because of the nature of high conflict families, it is important for us to maintain a written paper trail so phone calls will not be returned.
 If you have questions, please send questions in e-mail.

 Please do not send paper copies of information as we maintain digital files.
 If you mail your documents, you will be charged the rate of $200.00 per hour for time spent scanning documents in to digital format so you are encouraged to fax or scan your material.